cloudify-cosmo/cloudify-dev/guides/release-flow/README.md

 #### Agents

 We use our Vagrantfiles to load machines in Amazon.
 These machines are provisioned to create agent packages.
-We use the cloudify-agent-packager to create the agent tar files.
+We use the cloudify-agent-packager to create the agents' tar files.
-We then copy the created tar file directly to S3 and Tarzan.
+We then copy the created tar files directly to S3 and Tarzan.

 #### UI